 In Connecticut, a person can face a license suspension from both the DMV and the court.
 You can learn more about both types of suspensions and other DUI penalties here.

-The commissioner may start a license suspension within thirty days from notice of the arrest as long as the driver has not:
+The DMV Commissioner may start a license suspension within thirty days from notice of the arrest as long as the driver has not:

 - Previously received suspension for a DUI conviction within the past 10 years preceding the current arrest; or

 - Caused car accident involved in a fatality.

 In the case of a person who has a prior DUI driver’s license suspension or was involved in a fatal accident, the Commissioner may suspend the ability to drive on any date, including immediately.
 Regardless of what happens, a driver has the right to an administrative hearing before the DMV.
 If there is no prior DUI suspension or involvement in a fatal accident, the hearing must occur before the suspension begins.
 When the DMV sends the documentation, it is important that the driver contact the DMV.
 They must contact no later than seven days after the DMV mails the suspension notice.
 If there is a prior DUI related suspension or a fatal accident, the DMV hearing can occur after the suspension, but not more than thirty days after the person contacts the DMV to schedule the hearing.